 Maintenance records for fire training

-These include details of fire training and instruction provided and details of fire drills carried out, including the date, evacuation time and any problems encountered.
+These include details of fire training and instruction provided, including details of fire drills carried out, stating the date, evacuation time and any problems encountered.
 You should give staff and visitors to your business premises instructions on what to do in the event of fire.

 Maintenance and testing of fire equipment

 All equipment, eg fire doors or fire-fighting equipment, must be regularly checked and maintained.
 This includes checking that: